Technical information on British high-voltage power lines

 Earthwires

-An earthwire is a wire typically positioned above the phase conductor to provide lightning protection.
+An earthwire is a wire typically positioned above the phase conductors to provide lightning protection.
 Earthwires are seldom used on wood poles (132 kV and below) but are used on most steel tower lines including those below 132 kV.
 The carrying capacity of the earthwire is normally a fraction of that of the phase conductors.
-With single-conductor 175 mm² ACSR (Lynx) towers (e.g. PL16, L4) the earthwire used is Horse (70 mm² ACSR).
+With single-conductor 175 mm² ACSR (Lynx) towers (e.g. PL16, L4(m)) the earthwire used is Horse (70 mm² ACSR).
 L2 towers on twin Zebra (400 mm²) used single Lynx for the earthwire, while L6 towers with quad Zebra bundles used single Zebra for the earthwire.
 L2 lines re-conductored with AAAC use Keziah (160 mm² AACSR) for the earthwire instead.

 There are however 132 kV steel tower lines with no earthwire.
 Route XCW in Scotland uses Blaw Knox K1420 flat formation angle towers and an unidentified model of line tower, with no earthwire.
 There are also lines in Scotland with Eve 0.125 towers with no earthwire.